-My favorite summer pastime of having friends and family over for dinner is obviously limited this year.
-There’s something about entertaining, however, that gives me a boost, so I’ve been trying to find some easy al fresco table decor ideas to incorporate into our meals – inside or out.
+One of my favorite summer pastime is having friends and family over for food and drinks.
+We aren’t back to my former entertaining ways just yet, but we’re starting to socialize and certainly enjoying our time outside as a family.
+There’s something about entertaining, however, that gives me a boost, so I’ve been trying to find some easy al fresco table decor ideas to incorporate into our meals.

 Herbs, stone fruit, tomatoes, zucchini from the garden, fresh herbs, and so much more just make such a beautiful centerpieces and place settings.
 And then we can keep enjoying those goodies at meals to come!